UX Research

 THE REAL PROBLEM BEHIND THE WORK

-Bosch wanted to digitalize their manufacturing plant, but something didn’t add up.
+A manufacturing plant wanted to digitalize their operations, but something didn't add up.
 Data quality issues kept surfacing, yet no one could pinpoint where things were breaking down.
 We needed to look past surface-level assumptions and see what was really happening on the factory floor.

 Our early analysis revealed fragmented data across multiple systems and a lack of clear business objectives.
-The deeper challenge wasn’t just technical, it was human.
-Operators had quietly developed their own workarounds that bypassed the system entirely.
+The deeper challenge wasn't just technical, it was human.
+Operators had developed informal workarounds to keep production moving that were invisible to the system.
 Without understanding these hidden behaviors, any new digital solution would have failed before it even launched.

 HOW WE SOLVED IT